 The third trimester is the trickiest time for sex positions, but also a great time to try positions that are totally new to you, while you’re forced to get creative.

-The Eagle position involves you lying on your back with your legs up and slightly bent, while your partner kneels between them.
+The eagle position involves you lying on your back with your legs up and slightly bent, while your partner kneels between them.
 This can also be modified so that your partner is standing at the edge of the bed.
 In both positions, your partner can use your thighs for leverage, and can penetrate without the obstacle of your pregnant belly.

 Not just for high rollers, this position allows you to utilize furniture like a chair or a couch.
 Have your partner sit down, while you sit on top of them, facing away.
 It’s easy, comfortable, and provides plenty of support where you need it.
+Your very pregnant belly is out of the way, but you’re still in control of your sexual experience.